DIY Farmhouse Dining Table: Build for Under $150 (Plans)

 - Cut the legs: Cut your four 4x4 legs to exactly 28 ½ inches long.

-- Cut the aprons: Use your 2x4s to cut two long aprons (usually around 64 inches for a standard table) and two short aprons (around 27 inches).
+- Cut the aprons: Use your 2x4s to cut two long aprons at 64 inches and two short aprons at 27 inches.

 - Drill pocket holes: Drill two pocket holes on each end of all four apron pieces.
 Make sure your jig is set for 1 ½ inch thick material.